 Skin Itching & Scratching can drive us up a wall.
-Everyone is itchy from time-to-time.
+Everyone is itchy from time to time.
 However, for some of us, itchy skin can be much more severe—to the point of invading all aspects of our lives.
 Numerous factors can make us develop an itchy rash.

 Skin Itching & Scratching

-We also make it clear that the path to improvement involves considerable effort on both sides.
+We also make it clear that the path to improvement involves considerable effort on both sides, and that the best way to heal is by avoiding scratching in conjunction with other treatments.
 We want patients to know that if they continue to scratch, scratching can become habitual feeding into the vicious cycle of itching & scratching lasting for days, months, or even years.

-- Anti-itch lotions including CeraVe Itch Relief and Sarna (unscented version) often help.
+Anti-itch lotions including CeraVe Itch Relief and Sarna (unscented version) often help.
 These contain the active ingredient pramoxine, which soothes nerve endings that are involved in the itch sensation.

-- A dab of Calamine Lotion, Caladryl, Mentholatum, or Vick’s Vapor Rub to especially itchy areas can give added relief.
+A dab of Calamine Lotion, Caladryl, Mentholatum, or Vick’s Vapor Rub to especially itchy areas can give added relief.

-- Moisturize thoroughly and often.
+Moisturize thoroughly and often.
 Dry skin is one of the most common causes of itch, especially in individuals 60 or older.
-Ideally use moisturizer twice daily to all of your skin from the neck down to your toes.
-CeraVe, Vanicream, Eucerin, and Aquaphor are the most common moisturizers we recommend.
+Ideally use moisturizer twice daily on all of your skin from the neck down to your toes.
+CeraVe, Vanicream, Eucerin, and Aquaphor are the most common moisturizers dermatologists recommend.

 Advanced Dermatology of the Midlands | Best Dermatologist Omaha & Council Bluffs, IA | Board Certified Dermatologists

 Before trying any home remedies for itchy skin, we suggest you speak with one of our board-certified dermatologists.
 All our dermatology providers have vast experience in helping patients identify the causes for their itching and navigate through the problem, finding their way back to normal feeling skin.